jesan-velazquez-resendiz/jesan-velazquez-resendiz.github.io/_pages/about.md

 ---
 permalink: /
-title: "Who am I?"
+title: "A brief introduction of myself..."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Who am I?
-The most difficult question to answer, there is no correct answer.
-But, here goes!
+I am currently PhD student at [IFT, UAM](https://www.ift.uam-csic.es/) conducting research on Quantum Error Correction (QEC).
+In addition, I am interested in the topics of quantum open systems, i.e. polaritons, and the connection of quantum mechanics with life, sociology and philosophy.

 Academia
 ======
-I am a master's student in physics.
-My research is about quantum many-body systems, non-Hermitian Hamiltonians and out-of-equilibrium systems.
-I study a polariton condensate and analyze their semiclassical limit where the Parity-Time (\\(\mathcal{PT}\\)) symmetry is present.
-I am studying the quantum regime through the Lindblad master equation formalism, where I am calculating its properties with numerical methods.
-I've participated as a speaker in advanced Quantum Fluids of Light conferences and in the National Physics Congress of Mexico.

-In addition to my reasearch, I am familiar with mean-field analysis (numerical and theoretical), quantum field theory for condensed matter and atomic systems, Gross-Pitaevski equation, Feynman diagrams, Green functions, Lindblad master equations, advanced quantum mechanics, and numerical analysis of quantum many-body systems.
+I did my master's degree in physics at the [Instituto de Física, UNAM](https://www.fisica.unam.mx/) in Mexico with [Dr. Yuri G. Rubo](https://www.ier.unam.mx/academicos/ygr/) as my supervisor.
+My research focused on studying quantum properties and performing a semiclassical analysis of a polaritonic condensate with Parity-Time symmetry (\\(\mathcal{PT}\\)-symmetry) when the dissipation and pumping in the system are balanced.
+This is significant, as polaritonic condensates exhibit quantum properties at room temperature, making them strong candidates for quantum technologies.
+Throughout this work, I have carried out a mean-field analysis of the master equation governing the system, solved the spin dynamics in the case of \\(\mathcal{PT}\\)-symmetry, analyzed the fixed points and classical chaos in the system, and conducted a numerical analysis of the master equation.

+I am now a PhD student at [IFT, UAM](https://www.ift.uam-csic.es/) in Madrid, under the supervision of [Alejandro Bermudez Carballo](https://www.ift.uam-csic.es/en/one-member/503).
+My current research centers on Quantum Error Correction (QEC).
+I remain deeply interested in quantum open systems and in exploring conceptual bridges between quantum mechanics and life sciences—topics that, despite lacking formal theoretical frameworks, I believe hold important open questions worth investigating.

 I am passionate about [teaching](https://jesan-velazquez-resendiz.github.io//teaching/).
-I have been a teaching assitant in three undergraduate courses for electromagnetism and a preparatory course for the Physics Graduate program at UNAM, Mexico.
+I have been a teaching assistant in three undergraduate courses for electromagnetism and a preparatory course for the Physics Graduate program at UNAM, Mexico.
 Sharing knowledge is one of my biggest dreams.

-My research interests lie in the understanding of condensed matter, quantum many-body systems and quantum fluids of light.
-Specifically, the connection with quantum information (i.e. quantum chaos and scrambling) and the possible apllications in quantum technologies, such as quantum computing.

 Extras
 ======
-I am a beginner card magician, and I love how card magic connects with quantum physics and how you can explain quantum effects with cards!
-Yes, it's possible!

-Sports are part of my life since I was a child.
-Football is my biggest passion, that's why I know the best team in the world is the FC Barcelona (Visca Barça)!
-I am a fan of volleyball and handball too.

-I love reading science, science fiction and horror (Lovecraft is my favorite in this).
-And learning about sociology was in my life since I was a little kid, so from time to time I read about it.
+Beyond academic life, I enjoy electronic music—particularly artists such as John Digweed, Chemical Brothers, Sasha, Hernán Cattáneo, Patrice Bäumel, among others.
+Football has been a lifelong passion and source of personal strength, but I also enjoy playing volleyball and handball.
+Additionally, I have a strong interest in magic, especially card magic (in which I am a beginner).
+I find it fascinating how card tricks can capture the essence of both life and quantum mechanics; in fact, many aspects of quantum phenomena can be metaphorically illustrated through a well-executed performance.